Updated March 26, 2021

 Tramadol, amantadine, and gabapentin can be used as second-line pain treatments.
 None of them is likely to work as well as an anti-inflammatory but they often work well in combination with one.

-The only exception is paracetamol (acetaminophen in the US).
-On its own, it’s fairly useless but is sometimes added to existing pain protocols to improve the response.
+The only ‘over the counter’ pain medication likely to help is paracetamol (acetaminophen in the US).
+On its own, the effect is minimal but it is sometimes added to existing pain protocols to improve the response.
 However, even in this case, there’s usually a better option elsewhere.

 Dog Stem Cells